emmercm/igir/docs/dats/processing.md

 !!! note

+    If a DAT has any parent/clone information then `igir` will use that and skip inference.
+If you want to ignore this information, you can provide the `--dat-ignore-parent-clone` option.

+!!! note

     It is unlikely that `igir` will ever be perfect with inferring parent/clone information.
 If you find an instance where `igir` made the wrong choice, please create a [GitHub issue](https://github.com/emmercm/igir/issues).

 !!! tip